 Virtuoso Technology-Enhanced Pedagogy webinars

-Our first series of webinars were delivered to participating teachers online during April and May 2020.
+Our two series of webinars were delivered to participating teachers online during April, May, August, September and October 2020.
 It focused on using technology to support student learning in accordance with Laurillard’s Conversational Framework through acquisition, practice, inquiry, discussion, and collaboration.
 This was explored through the context of Cinglevue’s Virtuoso platform to provide a bridge between pedagogical theory and practice.

-Building on the success of the first series of webinars, Cinglevue and Macquarie are now creating the second series of webinars which will incorporate enhancements based on analysis of feedback from participating teachers.
+Building on the success of the two series of webinars, Cinglevue and Macquarie are now creating the third series of webinars which will incorporate enhancements based on analysis of feedback from participating teachers.
 By popular demand, this will incorporate a stronger practical component such that participating teachers will be able to spend significant hands-on time interacting with Virtuoso.

 The latest iteration of the webinar will involve a reflective research component, and teachers who complete all aspects of the research reflection will receive a $100 shopping voucher.
 In addition, you will also be asked to complete a five minute survey approximately six weeks after the webinar to gauge the extent to which the professional learning impacted upon your thinking and practice.
 Completing this survey will enter you in a draw for a chance of winning another $100 shopping voucher.
 This upcoming webinar is applicable to teachers in all subject areas and across all year levels.

 We are currently developing our next series of webinars.